tqtifnypmb/huntaway/README.md

 ## Introduction

-Huntaway is a Swift HTTP client inspired by *How complex it is to make a simple http request using NSURLSession*.
+Huntaway is a Swift HTTP client inspired by *How complex it is to make a simple http request using NSURLSession*.[see Usage](https://github.com/tqtifnypmb/huntaway#usage)

-Huntaway's goal is:
+## Goals

 - Make a HTTP request as simple as calling a function.
 - Support background task.
 - No complex configuration needed